 Tip #5: Make sure you get your immunisations

 The best way to protect yourself and your baby from serious disease and illness is to get the recommended vaccines at the right time.
-NHS Scotland recommends that pregnant women should have the COVID-19, flu and whooping cough vaccines.
-You can get the COVID-19 and flu vaccines now, but you’ll need to wait until week 16 for your whooping cough vaccine.
+NHS Scotland recommends that pregnant women should have the COVID-19, flu, RSV and whooping cough vaccines.
+The flu and COVID-19 vaccines are offered from September to March and can be given at any stage during pregnancy, but you’ll need to wait until week 16 for your whooping cough vaccine and week 28 for your RSV vaccine.
 Ask you midwife for more information on how to get your vaccines.

 You can find out more about the immunisations offered during pregnancy and why they’re so important on the NHS Inform website.